MELISSA BLOCK, Host:

 JOYCE: Jose Reyes runs NuScale Power.
 He's designed a reactor about one-tenth the size of current reactors.
 It looks very different, kind of like a 50-foot thermos.

-Mr. REYES: The concept is that you can't take a large reactor with all of its pumps and valves and piping and just shrink it down and expect to see an economic advantage there.
+REYES: The concept is that you can't take a large reactor with all of its pumps and valves and piping and just shrink it down and expect to see an economic advantage there.

-Nuclear engineers say this so-called passive cooling design is safer than existing plants.
+JOYCE: Nuclear engineers say this so-called passive cooling design is safer than existing plants.
 And Reyes says it's cheaper, too.
 Because his reactors are small, a utility company can order, say, half a dozen, and then add more as needed.

-Mr. REYES: If you built a six-pack plant, you are looking at a cost of around $1.2 billion.
+REYES: If you built a six-pack plant, you are looking at a cost of around $1.2 billion.
 And then if you are looking at filling it out with the remainder, it's about a $2 billion plant.
 So we're not having to require the utilities to put out $5, $6, $7 billion up front to build a large facility.

-There are doubters, of course, like Ernest Moniz, energy expert at the Massachusetts Institute of Technology.
+JOYCE: There are doubters, of course, like Ernest Moniz, energy expert at the Massachusetts Institute of Technology.

-Energy consultant Kevin Book, with ClearView Energy Partners, says that's not likely.
+JOYCE: Energy consultant Kevin Book, with ClearView Energy Partners, says that's not likely.
 Some costs are pretty well fixed, no matter how small you are: getting permits, for example, or paying interest on loans.

-Christopher Joyce, NPR News.
+JOYCE: Christopher Joyce, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.